DreamersStudio/MarkDown/README.md

 # Notes
-## There are some notes when I do some reading and thinking.
+## There are some ideas when I do some reading and thinking.
 ## Do you have the faith in what you love.